A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 Where we stayed in Goslar

-We stayed at two different hotels in Goslar: Romantik Hotel Alte Münze and Hotel Der Achtermann.
+We have stayed at three different hotels in Goslar: Hotel Der Achtermann, Romantik Hotel Alte Münze and AKZENT Hotel Villa Saxer.

 The hotel is huge with more than 100 rooms.
 We loved the spa area with a big adventure pool and several different saunas.